 This feature will allow you to customize default locking policy and to make it more flexible.

 - Enable logging.

 Use logging policy to define what information should be logged by protected application.

 These questions should help you determining the cause of license reset:

-- Did you decode MID codes and compare new and previous locking parameters?
+- Did you decode current and previous MID codes and compare new and previous locking parameters?

 Change in locking parameters will reset license.
-"Remote protection method error!" message is displayed in this case.
+"Machine locking error!" message is displayed in this case.
 Application will generate different Site/MID codes and will ask for new activation code.
-You can find out if any locking parameter is different by decoding old and new MID codes.
+You can find which (if any) locking parameters are different by decoding current and previous MID codes.

 - Is this computer used by restricted users or administrators only?